- Neuriva Nootropic Supplements

 That’s quite a statement to make, especially when so many other brands offer a variety of ingredients to the customers.
-With only two ingredients, you can only hope that they are powerful enough to make a noticeable difference.
+Of course, more isn’t always more, and fewer ingredients could also mean fewer side effects.
+That said, with only two ingredients, you can only hope that they are powerful enough to make a noticeable difference.

 Coffee Fruit Extract (coffea arabica)

 The Neuriva labels list the coffee fruit extract as the first ingredient, including 100mg.
 It’s a rather new ingredient, which often scares people due to a lack of research and studies.
 That may be the case with this one, as well.